USA’s global leadership status is in great peril

 Russian leaders read the same history books we do and know two full-blown protectionist-based trade wars some 80 and 100 years ago were a contributing factor to two world wars.
 Not knowing what countries would be aligned should Trump’s tariff sanctions evolve into World War III, China may be the devil Russia knows and America, under Trump’s erratic flip-flopping-policy-by-Twitter behavior, is the devil they do not know or want to be associated with.

-Leaders of the tripartite countries cheered when Trump withdrew from the 12 nation Trans-Pacific Partnership, scolded NATO, United Nations and World Trade Organization and berated leaders from Mexico, Canada and European Union’s 28 countries.
-Evidence is replete Jinping, Putin and Modi are seizing the opportunity to fill the trade vacuum by aggressively extending their dominion with America’s heretofore 189 allies and trading partners.
+Leaders of the tripartite countries cheered when Trump withdrew from the 12-nation Trans-Pacific Partnership, scolded NATO, the United Nations, and the World Trade Organization, and berated leaders from Mexico, Canada, and the European Union’s 28 countries.
+Evidence is replete Xi, Putin, and Modi are seizing the opportunity to fill the trade vacuum by aggressively extending their dominion with America’s heretofore 189 allies and trading partners.

-To remain the strongest country in the world, we must acknowledge Trump’s June 15, 2018 short-sighted tariff sanction actions and witless knowledge of trade war history has damaged our domestic and international economic prowess.
-USA’s global leadership status is in great peril.
+To remain the strongest country in the world, we must acknowledge Trump’s June 15, 2018, short-sighted tariff sanction actions and witless knowledge of trade war history has damaged our domestic and international economic prowess.
+The USA’s global leadership status is in great peril.